 • “How long has the Festival been going on?”

 • We don’t really know.
 We have a receipt for ice to cool “Obon soda” from the 30s.
 We also know that the Odori (dancing) occurred even in the 1900’s right after the temple was formed (1903).
-The current form started after the Japanese Americans returned from internment during World War II in 1945.
+The current form of the festival started after the Japanese Americans returned from internment during World War II in 1945.
+It greatly expanded under the guidance of Mr. Jim McClure who was the Obon chair for over 20 years.

 • Yes!
 We will be streaming much of the Obon events via Facebook Live.